Morgan Stanley MAKER Margaret Flynn-Martin shares her story of strength

 Starting out as a college intern, Margaret was then hired to help launch a groundbreaking mutual fund asset allocation program, called TRAK, “one of the most innovative platforms on Wall Street at the time,” she reflects.
 She moved on to roles in product management, program development, platform services, sales and advisory services.
 Today, as Managing Director of Relationship Management, she’s responsible for Morgan Stanley’s engagements with nearly 250 external asset management firms.

-Margaret is now working closely with colleagues on the Firm’s recently launched Social Injustice initiative.
+Margaret recently helped launch a firm initiative, The Equity Collective, which aims to educate people of diverse backgrounds on the financial services industry at a young age and create a pipeline of diverse talent for the industry on a forward-looking basis.
 “This is a time to take a leadership role in the industry to pave the way forward for ALL employees,” she says.

 In addition to these important efforts, Margaret mentors employees across the Firm.
 As an Executive Sponsor/Mentor for its recently launched Flourish program, Margaret focuses on high-potential female Executive Directors, coaching and broadening their experiences, paying particular attention to how she can connect mentees to others across the organization.
 Margaret views this as a way to return the favor for the mentors who “shaped the way I approach challenges and helped me to see opportunities,” she says.
 “That’s what was done for me.”